[Doom] Boom bug in Memento Mori II

 I do have a feature request in called "Tag 667 Compatibility Option" (#1552)

-#4 Updated by vermil over 5 years ago
+#4 Updated by vermil about 7 years ago

 Indeed, tag667 is another trigger type that uses the shortest texture; all line and sector triggers that use the shortest texture (I believe the line types are 30 and 96 and the sector types are 667) are affected by this change Boom made to Vanilla Doom's behaviour.

 One compatibility option could probably handle them all.